 The name “The Pit” Cenote, really doesn’t do this cenote justice.
 However, it does pretty accurately sum up the topography you’ll encounter while diving the pit cenote near Playa del Carmen and Tulum.
 The Spanish name isn’t much better because it’s just called “El Pit Cenote”.
 If you look past the unflattering name you’ll find one of the most unique and beautiful cenotes to dive in the Yucatan.
 A favorite of many dive masters, the pit cenote is a special and unique cenote to dive.

 How to get to the Pit Cenote

-The Pit Cenote is located inside the Dos Ojos Natural Park, which is 25km north of Tulum and about 54km south of Playa del Carmen in the Riviera Maya.
+The Pit Cenote is located inside the Dos Ojos Natural Park, which is 22km north of Tulum, about 54km south of Playa del Carmen, 28 km from Xpu Ha, and 278 km from Merida in the Riviera Maya.
 There are large signs along the highway for “Dos Ojos Cenote”, turn in here and follow the road to you reach the fee & registration building.
 Here you will need to pay the cenote entrance fee and dive fee.
 If you are diving with a dive shop, they will typically handle this process and fee for you.

 Related Article: Tips for Renting a Car in Cancun

 Once inside the large Dos Ojos Park, follow the dirt road past the Dos Ojos Cenote, further into the park until you reach signs for “The Pit Cenote”.
 There is a bumpy dirt road all the way to the Pit Cenote.
 There’s parking for divers and each parking spot has a table to assemble gear.
 There are also basic restroom facilities right at the cenote.